DanielElamrani/imagesForGif/README.md

 With task 1 and 2 done, I started task 3.

-This was sort of annoying because I decided to make a gif using png images.
+This was sort of annoying because I decided to make a gif using png images adn one of them turned out to be corrupted.
 The gif was going to say "Hi Prof".
-I unknowingly used a png file that must have been corrupted and this caused me to do some intense googling.
+As I said, I unknowingly used a png file that must have been corrupted and this caused me to do some intense googling.
 I eventually found the reason why I was getting an error and I replaced the image.

-For task 3 I had to find png images, put them in a repo, then clone the repo to my linux machine, use image magick to make the gif and then push the changes to my repo so the gif would appear in my repo.
+For task 3 I had to find png images, put them in a repo, then clone the repo to my linux machine, use imagemagick to make the gif and then push the changes to my repo so the gif would appear in my repo.
 I ran into a few roadblocks along the way with successfully pushing the gif to my repo but in the end I got it to work.

-The commands for the gif were
+The commands for the gif were:

 convert -dispose Previous -delay 75 -loop 0 *.png -scale 256x256

-This took all of my png's and made a gif.
-I originally did not include the dispose command and this led to the gif having all the letters superimposed on top of eachother.
+This took all of my PNGs and made a gif.
+I originally did not include the 'dispose' command and this led to the gif having all the letters superimposed on top of eachother.
-The delay command also took a bit of working with.
+The 'delay' command also took a bit of working with.
 I orginally used the value 2 which was way too fast.
 I read that it was in miliseconds so I tried 400 to make each image change after .4 seconds.
 This did not work at all.
 To be honest I have no clue what the unit is but I enveutally found the value of 75 to work well.

 My gif is in this repo.